A natural theory of dark energy: Introduction

 The model is a marriage of two axion models that have been developed in recent years for different reasons.
 The first is the clockwork axion \cite{cw1, cw2} (see also \cite{GM1, Craig1, GM2, GM3, Teresi,Ahmed, Hambye, cwgravity, Torre, fimp, Agrawal, Im1, Im2, Martin} for related work and interesting applications), proposed in order to account for the super-Planckian decay constants required by models of cosmological relaxation \cite{relaxion}.
 The basic idea is to have a modest number of axions, $\phi_i$, whose masses mix with some characteristic strength $q>1$, so that they behave like the gears of a clockwork.
 If an external source is coupled with some strength to one end of the clockwork, then the resulting low energy effective field theory (EFT) contains a zero mode that couples to the source with an exponentially weaker coupling.
 The structure of the mass mixings are crucial.
 They allow for a nonlinearly realised shift symmetry on the axions $\phi_i\to \phi_i +c q^{-i}$, where the size of the shift is warped by factors of $q$ as we move through the gears.
 This symmetry can be identified with an asymmetrically distributed unbroken subgroup of an underlying $U(1)^N$, with the axions identified as pions below the scale of spontaneous symmetry breaking.
 Further, the shift symmetry guarantees the existence of a zero mode in the low energy EFT, while the warping ensures that its overlap with the far end of the clockwork is small.
 This is what suppresses the coupling to external sources.

 The second model in the marriage is the field theory model of axions coupled to 4-forms originally proposed by Dvali \cite{Dvali1,Dvali2}, then cleverly applied to cosmology by Kaloper and Sorbo \cite{KS1, KS2} (see also \cite{KLS}).
 This has been proposed as a field theory realisation of axion monodromy in string theory \cite{monod1,monod2}.
 The idea is to introduce a bilinear mixing between the axion and the 4-form field strength.
 The theory admits a dual description in terms of a massive pseudoscalar and the magnetic flux of the 4-form.
 The latter is locally constant in spacetime although it can jump between quantised values across a three dimensional membrane.
 The model is of particular interest to single field inflation since it avoids some of the problems associated with super-Planckian field excursions for the inflaton.
 This is because the effective inflaton is a gauge invariant combination of the axion and the magnetic flux - its large field values are obtained through the flux, which in turn may be identified with macroscopic quantities characterizing the system rather than high scale excitations of the inflaton field \cite{london}.
-Small deformations of these models can also give rise to an emergent mechanism for screening the effects of vacuum energy at large scales \cite{monap, monbasem, monnk}, known as vacuum energy sequestering (see also \citeseq).
+Small deformations of these models can also give rise to an emergent theory of vacuum energy sequestering, screening the effects of vacuum energy at large scales \cite{monap, monbasem, monnk}.